andersjh/odscwest2020_jeff_anderson/README.md

 - What Story Does Your Data Tell?
   - Be curious
   - There is no magic
-- How Will You Tell The Datas Story?
+- How Will You Tell The Data’s Story?
-  - You become a story teller
+  - You become a storyteller
   - Know your audience
   - Follow great story tellers
 - What Is Your Story?
-  - We all have an internal story that is self created
+  - We all have an internal story that is self-created
-  - We all always succeed at fulfilling our story ( we live the story we believe )
+  - We all always succeed at fulfilling our story (we live the story we believe)
-  - Find / Create a great story ( make it beautiful and resilient )
+  - Find / Create a great story (make it beautiful and resilient)
     - Purpose vs Pleasure
     - Connection vs Isolation
     - Now vs Fantasy
   - Create The principles of your story
     - Why is therapy so often helpful? - To speak about something requires distancing from it.
-    - When the self defeating story surfaces, remember your principles
+    - When the self-defeating story surfaces, remember your principles
-    - The power of self care - you can only really give others what you've given yourself
+    - The power of self-care - you can only really give others what you've given yourself

 ## My Story